 It's happening right now before our very eyes.

-We have reports of protesters pepper spraying actual children trashing cop cars, punching people that are peacefully trying to support the the candidate of their choosing.
+We have reports of protesters pepper spraying actual children, trashing cop cars, punching people that are peacefully trying to support the candidate of their choosing.

-Later on, Ohio Governor John Kasich, he'll speak this evening.
+Later on, Ohio Governor John Kasich will speak this evening.

-Saturday belongs to Senator Cruz who's gonna speak.
+Saturday belongs to Senator Cruz, who's going to speak.

 Carly Fiorina will speak.

-And some of the signs that I've seen on TV shouldn't be on TV, but they're there.
+And some of the signs that I've seen on TV shouldn't be on TV.

 And this is the left.

-Now it's obviously an effort to replicate in Indiana for the Cruise campaign what he achieved in Wisconsin when Scott Walker, the governor of the state, endorsed Cruz, although this is more last minute in the case of Pence, and Cruz then went on to win Wisconsin by double digits, probably his best showing in the in the campaign so far.
+Although this is more last-minute in the case of Pence, and Cruz then went on to win Wisconsin by double digits, probably his best showing in the campaign so far.

-So um anyway, we'll have to see what happens.
+So anyway, we'll have to see what happens.

-You know, the one of the big questions we have to ask is whether or not what Ted Cruz has done with the Kasich issue and and the Carly Fiorina appointment this early, you know, because the latest numbers are in Trump has nine hundred and ninety-seven delegates.
+You know, one of the big questions we have to ask is whether or not what Ted Cruz has done with the Kasich issue and the Carly Fiorina appointment this early, you know, because the latest numbers are in.

 All right.

-So if you have you know, if you need twelve hundred and thirty-seven, okay, so you basically now need two hundred and forty if you're Donald Trump to get the nomination.
+So if you have, you know, if you need 1,237, okay, so you basically now need 240 if you're Donald Trump to get the nomination.

-Hundred and seventy-two available in California alone, but the fifty-six or fifty-seven, I forget the number in Indiana, that's a big number.
+172 available in California alone, but the 56 or 57, I forget the number in Indiana, that's a big number.

-Now, if Trump gets them, you've got to say mathematically, it it's not impossible to stop Trump from twelve thirty seven, but it gets dramatically, I mean dramatically harder.
+Now, if Trump gets them, you've got to say mathematically, it's not impossible to stop Trump from 1237, but it gets dramatically, I mean dramatically harder.

-You've got an anti-Trump Trump Republicans clustered around Indianapolis, other population centers in the Northeast, Fort Wayne, Northwest, near Chicago.
+You've got anti-Trump Republicans clustered around Indianapolis, other population centers in the northeast, Fort Wayne, Northwest, near Chicago.

-Notably, none of these three districts are home to any of the state's six most populous counties, all told with thirty delegates going to the statewide winner, and then three delegates to the winner of each congressional district.
+Notably, none of these three districts are home to any of the state's six most populous counties.

 You have massive amounts of money being thrown into the state.

-You've got officials for the Club for Growth and our Principles Pack, which they're now gonna spend about one point six million dollars against Trump.
+You've got officials for the Club for Growth and Our Principles PAC, which they're now going to spend about $1.6 million against Trump.

 That's my take on it.